-In April 2012, the Australian Government declared the Koala as ‘VULNERABLE” across the entire state.
-Upon receiving advice from the Threatened Species Scientific Council, Minister Tony Burke listed the Koala as a threatened species under the EPBC Act.
-Research conducted by the AKF strongly suggests the Koala’s conservation status should be upgraded to “CRITICALLY ENDANGERED” in the South East Queensland Bioregion.
+In April 2012, the Australian Government declared the Koala as ‘VULNERABLE” under the Federal EPBC Act in New South Wales, the Act and Queensland.
+Victoria and South Australia were excluded from the listing.
+The AKF believes that the Koala should have been listed in all States.
+Research conducted by the AKF strongly suggests the Koala’s conservation status should be upgraded to “CRITICALLY ENDANGERED” in the South East Queensland Bioregion as the Queensland Minister for the Environment has declared them to be “functionally extinct”.

 Koalas are in serious decline suffering from the effects of habitat destruction, domestic dog attacks, bushfires and road accidents.
 The Australian Koala Foundation estimates that there are less than 100,000 Koalas left in the wild, possibly as few as 43,000.
 You can see how we determined those figures here.

-There is arguably no legislation that effectively and/or consistently protects Koala habitat anywhere within Australia, not necessarily because the legislation does not exist, but because there is not always the political will to adequately resource, implement, police and enforce such legislation.
+It is the AKF’ view that is no legislation that effectively and/or consistently protects Koala habitat anywhere within Australia, not necessarily because the legislation does not exist, but because there is not always the political will to adequately resource, implement, police and enforce such legislation.

 There are four states where Koalas occur in the wild---Queensland, New South Wales, Victoria and South Australia---and each state has its own legislation (see below).

-The Federal Government passes responsibility for protection of Koala habitat to the states.
-The states often pass principal responsibility to local government.
+In 2017, the AKF believes that the Federal Government is abrogating it’s responsibility for protection of Koala habitat to the States.
+Then the States often pass principal responsibility to local government and then in AKF’s view, the biodiversity of Australia is just extinguished.
 Local government is where most day to day decisions are made about what happens to Koala habitat but where there is often the least amount of resources and expertise in wildlife management or habitat assessment.

-With a change of government, in August 1996, the new government advised the AKF in writing that it intended to upgrade the Koala’s listing to ‘Vulnerable’ by the end of 1996.
+History; With a change of government, in August 1996, the g overnment of the day advised the AKF in writing that it intended to upgrade the Koala’s listing to ‘Vulnerable’ by the end of 1996.
 This did not happen.

 In September 2003, the Australian Koala Foundation and other Koala scientists were invited to make submissions to the Queensland Government and the Scientific Advisory Committee concerning the current status of Koalas in Queensland.
 The AKF nomination recommended that Koalas be immediately listed as ‘Vulnerable’ throughout the South East Queensland bio-region, and that consideration be given to listing Koalas throughout Queensland on precautionary principles.
 (A precautionary approach entails caution, or care-taking, anticipatory action to prevent harm, even if the cause and effect are not fully established scientifically at that time.)
 Failing the latter, it was recommended that the conservation status of Koala populations in other key bio-regions be assessed as a matter of urgent priority.